 - If you have created zones locally on each node in the cluster, install the application identically in all zones on all nodes.
 If you are installing an application that is supported by a Veritas High Availability agent, see the installation and configuration guide for the agent. - Install the agent packages on the global zone and the currently existing zones.
-Installs the agents in future zones when they are installed. - On Solaris 10, if the non-global zone is in running state, installing the package on the global zone updates the non-global zone also.
-If the non-global zone is in configured state, the zone needs to be attached with the -u option.
+Installs the agents in future zones when they are installed. - On Solaris 11, the package needs to be installed separately inside each non-global zone.

-- On Solaris 11, the package needs to be installed separately inside each non-global zone. - You must define all the mount points that the application uses that are configured in the zone in the service group's configuration.
+You must define all the mount points that the application uses that are configured in the zone in the service group's configuration.